 Because melanin protects the skin from the sun, people with albinism are very prone to sunburn and skin cancer (especially squamous cell carcinoma).
 Even a few minutes of bright sunlight can cause serious sunburn.

-The degree to which clothing, even when it covers the body, protects against UV light varies (see Overview of Sunlight and Skin Damage).
+The degree to which clothing, even when it covers the body, protects against UV light varies.
 Generally, the tighter the weave and the heavier the weight, the more protection a fabric provides.
 Clothing can also be treated with a substance that temporarily increases its UPF.
-Ultraviolet protective factor (UPF) clothing has become more comfortable and easier to find at most sporting stores.
+UPF clothing has become more comfortable and easier to find at most sporting goods stores.

 Doctors can correct strabismus with a surgical procedure.